 Very soon, players at the table start straddling to $4, with some choosing to straddle to $8 and even $16 on occasion.

-The thing to remember is that in the hands straddled to $8, you are playing with just 25 big blinds, while in those straddled to $16, you are playing with a mini stack of 12.5 big blinds.
+The key to remember is that when you are straddling $8, you are playing with just 25 big blinds, whereas when you are straddling $16, you are playing with a mini stack of 12.5 big blinds.

 While this can be great if you pick up some hands and either pick up the blinds or get a light stack-off for an opportunity to double up, it will also add tons of variance to the game.